Epcot One Day Itinerary [2024]

 This nice thing about Epcot is that the World Showcase really offers you the opportunity to make whatever you’d like out of your day.
 Eating, drinking, shopping, entertainment—add in the unique festival offerings throughout most days of the year, and it’s not hard to fill a full day at the park.

 The downside is that you’re working with a relatively thin lineup of rides, especially when you’re talking about all-star attractions.
 The problem is that you wind up with three rides—Remy’s, Frozen, and Test Track—that often command hour-plus waits.
-If you use Genie+ to bypass these waits you save a lot of time, but you might wind up with so much extra time that it doesn’t feel like Genie+ was worth it.
+If you use Lightning Lane Multi Pass to bypass these waits you save a lot of time, but you might wind up with so much extra time that it doesn’t feel like Multi Pass was worth it.

-All in all, the World Showcase makes Epcot a fun place to tour.
-I personally can’t wait until the construction in (former) Future World is done, but until then I’ll enjoy the drummers in Japan, the funnel cake in the United States, and the beer in Germany.
+All in all, the World Showcase makes Epcot a fun place to tour—get out there and enjoy the drummers in Japan, the funnel cake in the United States, and the beer in Germany.
 Prost!

 Complete Itinerary